alejandropg845/alejandropg845/README.md

 # 💫 About Me:
-I am a full stack web developer and a college student in process and eager to continue learning and strengthen my knowledge in my stack.<br>I am generally learning and gaining new knowledge as it is my hobby.<br>I love music.
+I am a full stack web developer and a college student in process and eager to continue learning and strengthen my knowledge in my stack.<br>Generally, I'm learning and gaining new knowledge as it is my hobby.<br>Music lover
 <br>
 LinkedIn: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/alejandro-de-jesús-páez-garrido-381657267)